DRSY/MoTIS/README.md

 # Features
 1. text-to-image retrieval using semantic similarity search.
-2. support different vector indexing strategies(linear scan and KMeans are now implemented).
+2. support different vector indexing strategies(linear scan, KMeans, and random projection).

 # Screenshot
 + All images in the gallery ![all](./all.png)